 Favourite pieces to perform?
 Listen to?

-There’s so much great music out there that for performing, it’s usually what I’m playing at the time – the last few weeks have included things that were wonderfully enjoyable, including Bartok Contrasts, Schubert ‘cello quintet and Sibelius Concerto.
-But in a few weeks I’d probably give you a different list!
+There’s so much great music out there to perform, it’s usually what I’m playing at the time….
 To listen to, going by the plays on my iPod, it’s a strange mix of John Coltrane, Bartok playing Bartok, Britten Violin Concerto, a Shetland fiddle group called Fiddlers Bid, Sibelius Symphonies and U2…

 What is your most memorable concert experience?